 Of course you do.
-But these little habits may be costing you more than you think and doing serious damage to your financial future.
+However, these little habits may be costing you more than you think.
+More importantly, they could be doing serious damage to your financial future.

-Lattes… Everyone’s favorite expense to victimize
+Lattes… everyone’s favorite expense to victimize

 Ever since David Bach wrote about the Latte Factor in his bestselling book, The Automatic Millionaire, gourmet coffee has been vilified by everyone from financial planners to frugality zealots.
-The theory is that, instead of spending money on a daily latte, you could save a small fortune by brewing your coffee at home.
+The theory is that instead of spending money on a daily latte, you could save a small fortune by brewing your coffee at home.

 Granted, you’ll miss out on the ambiance, professional baristas, and other factors that go into your morning latte.
-But, with the high quality coffee makers that are on the market and the availability of an incredible array of coffees, home brewing has never been closer to the coffee shop experience.
+But, with all the high quality coffee makers on the market — such as this one, which can even make cappuccinos with the touch of a single button — and the availability of an incredible array of coffees, home brewing has never been closer to the coffee shop experience.

 Energy drinks are the new lattes

 Coffee is no longer the beverage of choice for today’s younger workers.
 Nowadays, young consumers are latching onto energy drinks, which seem to have enjoyed incredible growth in popularity since their introduction over a decade ago.

 Despite having slowed to a modest 4% annual growth rate, according to Beverage Spectrum Magazine, the energy drink industry has continued to grow.
 In fact, it’s now an industry with $4.8 billion in annual sales.
 Products in this niche include energy shots and relaxation drinks, as well.

 I never realized how much energy drinks cost until I saw the price of a case on the shelf at my local warehouse club.
 Energy drinks are far from cheap to purchase, with a typical price tag of $2 or more for a can.
 If you drink several cans throughout the day while at work, you’ll put a serious dent in your wallet — on the order of $1,000-$1,500/year.